total-typescript/total-typescript-book/book-content/book.md

 ## Running TypeScript in Watch Mode

-Manually running `tsc` every time you make a change to a TypeScript file will get boring fast.
+You might have noticed something.
+If you make some changes to your TypeScript file, you'll need to run `tsc` again in order to see the changes in the browser.

+This will get old fast.
 You might forget it, and wonder why your changes aren't yet in the browser.

-Fortunately, the TypeScript compiler has a `--watch` flag that will automatically recompile your TypeScript files on save:
+Fortunately, the TypeScript CLI has a `--watch` flag that will automatically recompile your TypeScript files on save:

 ```
 tsc --watch
 ```

 To see it in action, open VS Code with the `example.ts` and `example.js` files side by side.

 If you change the `message` being passed to the `run` function in `example.ts` to something else, you'll see the `example.js` file update automatically.

-### Seeing Errors in Watch Mode
+## Errors In The TypeScript CLI

-If `tsc` encounters an error while watching, it will display the error in the terminal and the file with the error will be marked with a red squiggly line in VS Code.
+If `tsc` encounters an error, it will display the error in the terminal and the file with the error will be marked with a red squiggly line in VS Code.

 For example, try changing the `message: string` to `message: number` in the `run` function inside of `example.ts`: